-Molly is a nickname for “Mary” and a folk term used in early eighteenth century England in reference to prostitutes and homosexual/effeminate men.
-Orientation- and gender-variant men developed their own festive folklife at that time in clandestine Gay-related spaces called molly houses.
+Molly is a nickname for “Mary” and a term used in early eighteenth century England for prostitutes and homosexual/effeminate men.
+Orientation- and gender-variant males developed their own festive culture in clandestine Gay-related spaces called molly houses.

 Members drank, sang, danced, occasionally dressed up like women, and performed mock births.
 They would engage in same-sex marriages, which included serious ones based on lifetime commitment, and frivolous one-night stands called “wedding nights.”
 Sexual encounters were conducted in back rooms called “chapels.”
 Molly folklife is among the earliest examples in the historical record of what is now called the Gay or LGBTQ community.

 Most of what is known about early Gay folklife in eighteenth century Britain is in records of raids on molly houses and police entrapment in public parks.
 From accounts given by an agent for the Society for the Reformation of Manners who raided Margaret (also known as “Mother”) Clap’s molly house in 1726, same-sex lovemaking between men went hand in hand with effeminate performance:

 I found between 40 and 50 men making love to one another, as they called it.
 Sometimes they would sit in one another’s laps, kissing in a lewd manner and using their hands indecently.
 Then they would get up, dance and make curtsies, and mimic the voices of women…Then they would hug, and play and toy, and go out by couples into another room on the same floor to be married, as they called it.